Allergies in cats: Hydrolyzed proteins

 Hydrolyzed proteins are often used as the primary source of protein in a diet, particularly in elimination diets, since these proteins do not cause allergenic responses.
-This is because the digestive tract breaks down the protein into individual amino acids that the body is unable to recognize as the offending protein, allowing the protein source to bypass the allergenic immune response associated with IgE.
+This is because the digestive tract breaks down the protein into a size that the body is unable to recognize as the offending protein, allowing the protein source to bypass the allergenic immune response associated with IgE.
 This avoidance of the immune reaction allows the animal to eat a sufficient protein source without the immune system interfering.

+A partially-hydrolyzed protein, i.e. too small to cause a IgE-mediated allergy but still large enough to be antigenic, may speed up the development of immune tolerance to the original protein.

 Novel proteins

 A novel protein is a protein source used in hypoallergenic diets to which the cat has not previously been exposed.
 Common examples of novel proteins are lamb, rabbit, venison, duck, elk, kangaroo, ostrich, emu, goose and goat.
 However, there is a chance of cross-reactivity when there is a higher taxonomic relationship between the two species.
 For example, cross-reactivity could be caused by other ruminant meats if the cat reacted negatively to beef, or avian meats if the cat reacted negatively to chicken.

 Novel proteins can be used in elimination diets as well for long-term management.
 Many commercialized novel protein diets are nutritionally adequate and balanced.
 They have only one protein source and one carbohydrate source that the cats are unlikely to have ingested before.
 Owners are more likely to be compliant when feeding a commercial novel protein diet than when feeding a home cooked diet.
 This is due to the fact that it can be difficult to obtain novel proteins for food preparation, and it takes less time to provide a commercial diet than to prepare a home cooked one.

 In the early '90s, an experiment was performed showing that novel protein diets had a 70 to 80% success rate.
 However, commercialized novel protein diets are not always effective, since they are not always tested on animals that have food sensitivities, and the manufacturing process of the diets can cause adverse reactions due to the inclusion of additives which may be allergens to some cats.
-It is recommended that human-grade meat be used in the diet instead of pet food meats since pet food meats can include preservatives, which can be detrimental to the success of the diet.
-Also, a study showed that if the processing machinery was not cleaned properly, ground meat that came from one animal could be contaminated with the ground meat from another animal.
+A study showed that if the processing machinery was not cleaned properly, ground meat that came from one animal could be contaminated with the ground meat from another animal.
 This study found that four commercial diets using venison included products that were not on the label.
 Soy, beef and poultry were found in three of the diets, which are common antigens in cats.
 However, if the commercial novel protein diet does not cause an adverse reaction in the cat, it can be used long term.